 Some medical facilities and walk-in centers may advertise heart scans as an easy way to measure your risk of a heart attack.
 Facilities that promote heart scans for the general public don't require a referral from a doctor.
 You can walk in and get the scan.

-- You would be responsible for sharing the results with your primary care physician, who would need to interpret the results in the context of your overall health and any current treatments.
+- You'll need to share the results with your primary doctor, who would need to interpret the results in the context of your overall health and any current treatments.

 How you prepare